redstardogfish/roadc/_posts/2010-12-14-chrome-stole-my-heart.md

 There was something else that bothered me with Chrome.
 It was the way [GitHub](http://github.com) styles their *code* font.
 It just looked extremely ugly in Chrome, though fine in Firefox or Opera.
 Luckily installing the [Stylebot](https://chrome.google.com/webstore/detail/oiaejidbmkiecgbjeifoejpgmdaleoha) extension meant I could customize any webpage I wished, and stylebot saved my CSS for the next time I visited the page.
 Neat, right?

-Omce I used Stylebot to change the font to
+Once I used Stylebot to change the font to
 [Bitstream Vera Sans Mono](http://en.wikipedia.org/wiki/Bitstream_Vera), it looked much **much** nicer.
 It may be such a subtle difference to many people, but I spend a lot of time reading code on GitHub, and this really really frustrated me.
 It's nice to see how easy it can be customized.